solo2002/CarND-MPC-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

+## MPC Controller

+MPC stands for Model Predictive Controller.
+This project is implemented by using a simple Global Kinematic model, which considers position (x, y), heading direction (ψ), and velocity (v), but ignores gravity, tire forces, etc. In addition, two actuators, stearing angle (δ) and throttle (a) are used in this model.
+The stearting angle is in a range of [-25, 25] degree.
+The negative value of throttle means braking, and the positive values indicates accelerating.

 ## Tips